Christophe Beck scores The Peanuts Movie

 The Peanuts Movie is now playing in theaters.
 A soundtrack album featuring Christophe Beck’s score (as well as some classic Peanuts tunes from the Vince Guaraldi Trio) is now available from Epic Records.

-You've only seen 14 images - click here for 27 more scoring session images for this film!
+You've only seen 14 images - click here for 27 more scoring session images for this project!